Universal-Team/db/docs/_ds/nds-bootstrap.md

   data-hovercard-url="/users/Gericom/hovercard" data-octo-click="hovercard-link-click"
   data-octo-dimensions="link_type:self" href="https://github.com/Gericom">@Gericom</a>)</li>

-  <li>For improved DSiWare compatibility flashcards, they will now run with the SDMMC
+  <li>For improved DSiWare compatibility flashcards (outside of B4DS mode), they will
-  mode redirected to DLDI R/W code, if the SDMMC register is enabled on ARM7, and if the flashcard is running in (full) DSi mode.
+  now run with the SDMMC mode redirected to DLDI R/W code, if the SDMMC register is enabled on ARM7, and if the flashcard is running in (full) DSi mode.
 (Patch code by <a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/Gericom/hovercard" data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/Gericom">@Gericom</a>)

   <ul dir="auto">